The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Results

 \section{Results}

-In this section we present the results of our analysis, focusing on the dependence of the mean biasing function and its moments.
+In this section we present the results of our analysis, focusing on the dependence of the mean biasing function and its moments on various quantities.
 In Sections \ref{sec:mag} and \ref{sec:reds} we explore the bias dependence on magnitude and redshifts, respectively.
-In both cases we fix the radius of the cell equal to 6 \hmpc.
+In both cases we fix the radius of the cells equal to 6 \hmpc.
 The dependence on the cell size is investigated in Section~\ref{sec:scale}.
-All results, referring to all possible combinations of redshift range, magnitude cut and cell size are summarised in Table~\ref{tab:errors}.
+Results are summarised in Section~\ref{sec:full} and listed in Table~\ref{tab:errors}.